 Chassagne-Montrachet 1er Cru

-Name comes from a Roman house or farm that existed in the middle ages.
+This wine's name comes from a Roman house or farm that existed in the middle ages.
 There was also a Roman path that went near the area.
-Highest elevation parcel that produces very small berries.
-Highest acidity of all the cuvées.
-Elegant wines with more floral notes with exceptionally long length on the palate.
+Fruit comes from the estate's highest elevation parcel and produces very small berries, which creates an elegant wine with more floral notes and an exceptionally long length on the palate.

 Clay-Limestone, rich in fossils, very light and few stones, very steep

-Alcoholic and malolactic fermentation in barrels during 10-15 days, 100% native yeasts.
+Alcoholic and malolactic fermentation in barrels for 10-15 days with native yeasts

 Elevage11 months in new and used barrels (1/3 new oak, 1/3 2 years, 1/3 3 years)